 We then turn our attention to the $\polynomial$-time equivalence between $\MP$ on relational structures with a single relation to $\MP$ on directed graphs.
 While we think that, contrary to the $\CSP$ case, $\MP$ on relational structures is richer than $\MP$ on directed graphs, we fail to prove it.
-Instead, we analyse the type of reductions used in the $\CSP$ case and show that it is unlikely that such reductions work for $\MP$, unless $\MP$ is $\polynomial$-time equivalent to $\CSP$.
+Instead, we analyse the type of reductions used in the $\CSP$ case~\cite{federvardi1998,bulin2015} and show that it is unlikely that such reductions work for $\MP$, unless $\MP$ is contained in $\CSP$ modulo $\polynomial$-time equivalence.
 In order to show this, we introduce another generalisation of Matrix Partition Problems, denoted by $\MP_\varnothing$.
-We first encode any problem in $\MP$ by a $\CSP$ problem by identifying for each tuple whether it is labelled $1$ or $0$ (we introduce for each relation $\relation{R}$ two relations $\relation{R}_0$, for $0$-labelled tuples, and $\relation{R}_1$ for $1$-labelled tuples).
-Therefore, any $\MP$ problem is a $\CSP$ problem, but restricted to "complete structures", i.e. any tuple should be in either $\relation{R}_0$ or in $\relation{R}_1$.
+We first reduce every problem in $\MP$ to a $\CSP$ problem by identifying for each tuple whether it is labelled $1$ or $0$ (we introduce for each relation $\rel{R}$ two relations $\rel{R}_0$, for $0$-labelled tuples, and $\rel{R}_1$ for $1$-labelled tuples).
+Therefore, every $\MP$ problem is a $\CSP$ problem, but restricted to ``complete structures'', i.e., any tuple should be either in $\rel{R}_0$ or in $\rel{R}_1$.
 When we relax this completeness property, we obtain the class of problems $\MP_\varnothing$, where we introduce a new value for tuples, namely $\varnothing$, which can be mapped to any value among $\{0,1,\star\}$.
-Firstly, we show in \Cref{sec:fromemptysettocsp} that $\MP_\varnothing$ is $\polynomial$-time equivalent to $\CSP$, and that the correspondence is a bijection between the classes of problems.
-We later use this correspondence to show in \Cref{sec:arity} that any reduction similar to the one of Bulin et al. cannot prove the $\polynomial$-time equivalence between $\MP$ over any finite signature and $\MP$ on directed graphs, unless $\MP$ is $\polynomial$-time equivalent to $\CSP$.
+Firstly, we show in \Cref{sec:fromemptysettocsp} that, for every problem in $\MP_\varnothing$, there is a $\polynomial$-time equivalent problem in $\CSP$.
+We later use this result to show in \Cref{sec:arity} that any reduction similar to the one from~\cite{federvardi1998,bulin2015} cannot prove the $\polynomial$-time equivalence between $\MP$ over any finite signature and $\MP$ on directed graphs, unless every $\MP$ problem is $\polynomial$-time equivalent to a problem in $\CSP$.